dubsoft/dubsoft-www/jekyll-site/_posts/2015-06-29-web-presence-management.md

 ##4.
 Know the Complete Picture of Your Web Presence

 Knowing your web presence fully, allows you to fill in the gaps, capitalize on new technology trends, and stay ahead of your competition.
+I recommend using collaborative platforms to keep all of your web presence products' information in one place.
+Having all of this information in one place helps keep your entire team up to date.
+I suggest you use a tool that has a place for formal documents and another place for notes and drafting ideas.

 ##5.
 Managing Your Technology and Web Presence Partner